 Buying into a suburb at the right time is the holy grail of property investing.

-Time it right and you catch it on the uptick as buyer demand shoots through the roof, and you could flip it for a tidy profit, or hold onto it for a longer term play.
+Time it right and you catch it on the uptick as buyer demand shoots through the roof, and you could flip it for a tidy profit, or hold onto it for a longer-term play.
 Either way you come out on top.

 Take a look: OpenAgent real estate investing hub

-What type of property data should you look for when investing?
+What type of property data is available?

+There is a long list of key property market data or metrics you should analyse when researching a market.
 The ones we list here are especially significant and useful when it comes to identifying markets where property is set to boom, specifically:

+- Property values, where rising values over the short to medium term could indicate a positive trend.
+If you are looking for a boom suburb you need to zone in on suburb sales data.
 This is typically displayed by suburb or postcode and lists auction and private sale prices for houses and units, along with addresses and sale dates.
 Here you would be looking for high growth rates in street prices over relatively short time frames - typically a few years.

-If properties are getting sold very quickly they will be on the market for a short period of time - described as days on market (DOM).
-This is a good sign that it is boom market, though you need to know your local market, as this figure can vary widely by market/location.
+- If properties are getting sold very quickly they will be on the market for a short period of time - described as days on market (DOM).
+This is a good sign that it is a boom market, though you need to know your local market, as this figure can vary widely by market/location.

-A clearance rate, expressed as a percentage, of the number of properties sold at auction over a week/month.
+- A clearance rate, expressed as a percentage, of the number of properties sold at auction over a week/month.
 Multiple factors can affect the auction clearance rate, including prevailing interest rates, the time of year, public holidays and even major sporting events.
 In major cities look for clearance rates over 70 per cent, though this can vary depending on the postcode and time of year.

-Vacancy rates is a metric that tells you the amount of demand for rental property, with high rates indicating low tenant demand or a glut of rental properties on the market.
+- The vacancy rate is a metric that tells you the amount of demand for rental property, with high rates indicating low tenant demand or a glut of rental properties on the market.
 Look for low vacancy rates as an indication of high demand for rental properties.

 There are also other macroeconomic data and factors you need to monitor.
 This can include consumer confidence, interest rates, employment data and local economic realities like the market cycle - which can all influence the property market you are researching.